lovetoys/lovetoys/README.md

 Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc. and a collision manager for easier management of Löve2D collisions.

-This Software is published under GPL General Public License Version 3.
+This Software is published under the MIT license.
-For further information check the license.txt or read the online version under [GPL](http://www.gnu.org/licenses/gpl.txt)
+For further information check the license.txt or read the online version under [MIT](https://github.com/Nukesor/lua-lovetoys/LICENSE.md)

 The Software is tested and should be stable.
 If you find any bugs please create an issue and report them.